Tova O'Brien 'forced to work in a bar' if restraint of trade clause enforced

-Tova O'Brien would have to "sit at home doing nothing" if her former employer Discovery made her serve out a three-month restraint of trade clause, her lawyer says.
+Former Newshub political editor Tova O'Brien appeared to have a frosty final weeks with her former employer Discovery when they fell out over a restraint of trade clause in her contract.

-The former Newshub political editor "can't work anywhere other than a bar", the Employment Relations Authority (ERA) was told today.

 Before Discovery bought Three in 2020, Newshub was owned by MediaWorks.